 Our aim is to use this information to identify and minimise the risk of forced labour in our supply chain.
 Our initial focus will be with those suppliers who are identified as higher risk.
 We are currently formulating our approach on how best to engage with these suppliers.

 This review will be extended to the entire supply chain throughout 2017/18.

 Inmarsat operates a Whistleblowing scheme, allowing employees to make an anonymous and confidential concern about the actions of business partners, managers and other employees.
-The scheme can be used for anything of concern including corruption, human rights matters.
+The scheme can be used for anything of concern including corruption, human rights and other areas of concern.
 These are then independently investigated.

 Inmarsat operates a mandatory Legal Compliance system.
 Employees are required to complete this on an annual basis.
-This will be extended to include more information and training on Modern Slavery and Human rights.
+This has been extended to include more information and training on Modern Slavery and Human rights.

 Education and Training

 Whilst it is explicit in the remit of Inmarsat’s global procurement team to know and understand its supply chain and the risks associated with it, Inmarsat believes that modern slavery and its implications need to be understood throughout the business and requires its employees and management to commit to taking a proactive role in identifying it and ending it.